Pyrotechnic articles and qualifying music festivals – new legislation

 While many believe that pyrotechnics and flares contribute to the atmosphere of an event, it is difficult to argue with how dangerous they are, particularly in a crowd.
 The law follows considerable public demand in 2016 because of anecdotes of serious burns and panic attacks brought on by smoke.

-Nottingham crime solicitor Alex Chapman has personal experience of the problem because he was stood close to a flare at Glastonbury 2016.
-The risk is obvious because of the amount of heat and smoke that it gave off.
+The risk at festivals such as Glastonbury is obvious because of the amount of heat and smoke that it gave off.
 From a distance they may look spectacular but it could only be a matter of time before somebody is seriously injured.
 The law is moving to prevent that because of this.

 This is defined as “an article that contains explosive substances, or an explosive mixture of substances, designed to produce heat, light, sound, gas or smoke, or a combination of such effects, through self-sustained exothermic chemical reactions.”
 It does not includes matches.
 It was, however, specifically designed to include flares, fireworks and smoke bombs.